 (a) A substantial risk that:

-(i) Physical harm will be inflicted by a person upon his or her own person, as evidenced by threats or attempts to commit suicide or inflict physical harm on oneself;
+(i) Physical harm will be inflicted by a person upon their own person, as evidenced by threats or attempts to commit suicide or inflict physical harm on oneself;

 (ii) Physical harm will be inflicted by a person upon another, as evidenced by behavior that has caused such harm or that places another person or persons in reasonable fear of sustaining such harm; or